-The consolidated financial statements of the Company as of December 31, 2020 and 2019 and for the years ended December 31, 2020, 2019 and 2018 have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The consolidated financial statements of the Company as of December 31, 2021, and 2020 and for the years ended December 31, 2021, 2020 and 2019 have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

-The Company's consolidated financial statements and notes were authorized for issuance by the Company's Chief Executive Officer Eduardo Padilla Silva and the Chief Corporate Financial Officer Eugenio Garza y Garza on February 24, 2021.
-These consolidated financial statements and notes were then approved by the Company's Board of Directors on February 26, 2021 and subsequent events have been considered through that date (see Note 30).
-These consolidated financial statements and their accompanying notes will be presented at the Company's shareholder meeting on March 24, 2021.
+The Company's consolidated financial statements and notes were authorized for issuance to the Mexican Stock Exchange by the Company's Board of Directors on March 3, 2022 and subsequent events have been considered through that date (see Note 30).
+These consolidated financial statements and notes were then approved by the Company's Chief Executive Officer Daniel Rodríguez Cofré and the Chief Corporate Financial Officer Eugenio Garza y Garza on March 21, 2022.
+These consolidated financial statements and their accompanying notes will be presented at the Company's shareholder meeting on April 8, 2022.
 The Company's shareholders have the power to approve or modify the Company's consolidated financial statements.